quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A001---AI-Engineering_-Building-Applications-with-Foundation-Models-OReilly-Media-2025Chip-Huyen--/2aeba_part27_Quantization.md

 ??x
 LoRA, or Low-Rank Adaptation, is a parameter-efficient method for fine-tuning large language models.
 Instead of adding fully connected layers, it uses low-rank factorization techniques to add only a few parameters to the model's existing structure.
 This makes the fine-tuning process more efficient and less resource-intensive.

-Example: LoRA modifies a dense layer by introducing two small matrices \( A \) and \( B \), where the product of these matrices represents a low-rank update to the original dense weights.
+Example: LoRA modifies a dense layer by introducing two small matrices $A $ and$B$, where the product of these matrices represents a low-rank update to the original dense weights.
 ```python
 # Pseudocode for LoRA modification in a dense layer
 class LoRAModifiedLayer(nn.Module):